AaTekle/xgboost/ccard_fraud/README.md

-# README for Credit Card Fraud Detection - XGBoost
+# Credit Card Fraud Detection - XGBoost

-This project aims to detect fraudulent credit card transactions using an XGBoost classification model.
-By leveraging techniques such as SMOTE for handling imbalanced data, and evaluation metrics including Precision, Recall, and AUC-ROC, the model achieves high accuracy and robustness in identifying fraud.
+Credit Card Fraud Detection using XGBoost classification models.
+Using techniques like SMOTE to handle imbalanced data, and evaluation metrics including Precision, Recall, and AUC-ROC, the model achieves high accuracy and robustness in identifying fraud.

-## Project Workflow
+## Project Workflow:

 ### 1. Data Loading and Preprocessing
 - **Data Loading**: The dataset is loaded with `pandas` and checked for null values (no missing data was found).